vanroeke/qscaild/README.md

    - `POTCAR`,`INCAR` and `KPOINTS` are parameters for the DFT calculations
    - `FORCE_CONSTANTS` (optional) contains the initial force constants.

-   When creating the input files, the supercell can easily be created using phonopy:
+   When creating the input files, the supercell (`SPOSCAR`) can easily be created using phonopy:
    ```sh
    phonopy -d --dim="n0 n1 n2"
    ```
-   where `n0` `n1` and `n2` describe the supercell dimension along each axis If the `FORCE_CONSTANTS` are not provided, an initial set of force constants must be calculated using `use_smalldisp=True`.
+   where `n0` `n1` and `n2` describe the supercell dimension along each axis.
+   If the `FORCE_CONSTANTS` are not provided, an initial set of force constants must be calculated using `use_smalldisp=True`.

 2. If machine learning potentials are used, prepare a training set `train.cfg` and an (empty) potential `pot.mtp`

 3. **Run the Code**
-   - Execute the program (automatically detects MPI)
+   - Execute the program (internally calls MPI)
      ```sh
      python /path/to/qscaild/run_qscaild.py